djeada/Numpy-Tutorials/README.md

 <class 'numpy.ndarrray'>
 ```

-Ndarray provides a lot of useful functions.
+Arrays are objects of <i>Ndarray</i> class.
+It provides a lot of useful functions for working with arrays.

+<h2>Evenly spaced numbers</h2>

 The np.linspace(start, end, n) function return evenly spaced n numbers over a specified interval.